joinpursuit/AC3.2/lessons/loops/exercises/loops.md

 }while i <= 10
 ```
 5) What's the difference between these two while loop?
+The loop on the top and one on the bottom will not execute at all.
 6) If there's a difference, how would you fix it so that both outputs are the same.
+For the top while loop, the codes should be the following.
+var i = 1
+while i <= 10 {
+print ("i=\(i)")
+i+=1
+}
+And for the bottom repeat-while loop, the codes should be the following.
+var i = 1
+repeat {
+print ("i=\(i)"
+i+=1
+}while i<=10

 ## D) Short Answer Questions (NO Xcode)

 1) What's the difference between break vs continue?
+When break statment is used, the loops exits out.
+While continue statement is used, the loop returns execute the code from the beginning fo the code, instead of exiting the loop in break.
 2) Without using Xcode explain the result of the following for-in loops.

 * a)
 ```
 for i in 1...10 {